nhindman/Arrived/README.md

 **1. Authorize** [(code)](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L235)

-Arrived prompts a user to login via a URL that directs the user to a web form where they can approve or deny the app access to their Uber account.
+Arrived prompts a user to login via a URL that opens a web form where the user can approve or deny the app access to their Uber account.
 Parameters to append to such a login URL can be found [here](https://developer.uber.com/docs/authentication#section-step-one-authorize).

 Here’s how the Arrived app’s login URL looks: